-The practical result of this is that you and the computer can both measure the same thing, but the label used is different.
+The practical result of this is that while base-10 and base-2 systems both measure storage, the labels and values are different.
 Think of it like the difference between miles and kilometers.
-You can say that one mile equals 1.6 kilometers (or that one kilometer equals 1.62 miles).
-But no matter what measurement system you use, they both refer to the same amount of space.
+You can say that the distance between two points is a mile, or that it's 1.6 kilometers.
+But no matter what measurement system you use, the physical distance is the same.

 To keep the Code42 app's functions streamlined and efficient, it "speaks" to your computer using the computer's native language of base-2.
 But on the Backup tab, it uses base-10 to report the total to you.

-If your computer says a folder is 1 MB in size, the Code42 app reports it as about 96% of that amount—the difference between 1024 and 1000.
+If your computer uses a base-2 system and says a folder is 1 MB in size, the Code42 app reports it as about 96% of that amount—the difference between 1024 and 1000.
 If it's 1 GB, the amount reported is closer to 93%, and so on as the volume increases.